Most Likely To...: Plot

 Reese (Jim Caviezel) and Shaw (Sarah Shahi) are watching over Leona Wainwright, their new number.
 She gets into a taxi where the driver is revealed to be a hitman.
 Reese tries to intervene but the driver detonates a grenade, killing himself and Wainwright.
 Finch (Michael Emerson) discovers that the hitman belonged to Vigilance.
 In Washington, D.C., Senator Ross Garrison (John Doman) meets with Control (Camryn Manheim) to talk about the explosion.

 The team receives a new number: Matthew Reed (Néstor Carbonell), a prosecutor.
 Reese and Shaw go to Westchester County, New York for a high school reunion that Reed will attend while Finch and Fusco (Kevin Chapman) go to Washington to learn more about Wainwright, who worked for the government by managing security clearances.
-At the reunion, Reese and Shaw use real names and meet with many of the guests, including Reed, who takes a liking on Shaw.
+At the reunion, Reese and Shaw use real names and meet with many of the guests, including Reed, who takes a liking to Shaw.
 During the reunion, Reed is intimidated by images of the death of his girlfriend in high school.
 During a dance, Reese is attacked by a Vigilance hitman.
 He defeats him but the hitman commits suicide to avoid speaking.